On the chain of commuting operators on Banach spaces: The theory of commuting graphs

+This topic has been studied extensively (see, e.g., \cite{Ambrozie}, \cite{Kuzma2}, \cite{Kuzma3} and \cite{Radjavi}).
+The goal is to determine for which spaces $X$ the graph $\Gamma(\mathcal{N}(X))$ is connected.
+Furthermore, whenever this is the case, one seeks to calculate its diameter.
+If $\Gamma(\mathcal{N}(X))$ is disconnected, the objective is to characterize the connected components of $\Gamma(\mathcal{N}(X))$.

-This topic has been studied in many papers, see \cite{Ambrozie}, \cite{Kuzma2}, \cite{Kuzma3} and \cite{Radjavi}, to name a few.
-We now state some of the known results in this area.
-First, it was shown that the graph of commuting operators is connected in finite dimensions higher than $2$. \begin{theorem}[Corollary 7 in \cite{Radjavi}] Let $H$ be a Hilbert space over $\C$ with $2<\dim H <\infty$.
-Then $\text{diam}(\Gamma(N(H)) = 4$. \end{theorem}
+We now recall some known results in this area that are relevant to our theory of chains of commuting operators.
+First, the graph of commuting operators is connected on every finite dimensional Hilbert space of dimension greater than $2$.
+More precisely, if $H$ is a Hilbert space with $2<\dim H<\infty$, then $\operatorname{diam}(\Gamma(\mathcal{N}(H)))=4.$ The complex case was established in \cite[Corollary 7]{Radjavi}, while the real case was subsequently resolved in \cite{Miguel2013,Grau2017}.

-The situation when $\dim H=2$ is different.
-It is useful to present a proof of the following simple result, as it provides good intuition for the case of infinite dimensional separable Hilbert spaces that we will consider later. \begin{lemma} Let $H$ be a Hilbert space with $\dim H=2$.
-Then $\Gamma(N(H))$ is disconnected. \end{lemma} \begin{proof} Since $\dim H=2$, we identify $N(H)$ with the space of non-scalar matrices in $M_2(\mathbb{F})$.
+The case where $\dim H=2$ is notably different.
+We present the proof of the following elementary result, as it provides valuable intuition for the infinite-dimensional separable Hilbert spaces treated later in this section. \begin{lemma} Let $H$ be a Hilbert space with $\dim H=2$.
+Then $\Gamma(\mathcal{N}(H))$ is disconnected. \end{lemma} \begin{proof} Since $\dim H=2$, we identify $\mathcal{N}(H)$ with the space of non-scalar matrices in $M_2(\mathbb{F})$.
 Let